Karishmay29/eda-on-global-terreriosm/README.md

 Terroir refers to the environmental conditions, especially soil and climate, in which grapes are grown and that give a wine its unique flavor and aroma.
 Understanding terroir is crucial in viticulture and winemaking as it directly impacts wine quality and characteristics.

                                              Repository Structure:
-data/: This directory contains the dataset used for analysis.

 notebooks/: This directory contains Google Colab notebooks where the EDA is performed.